ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - **Merging.**
   Users will be able to utilize the existing github strategies for merging two documents.
+  In addition,
+  we intend to develop
+  a visual way for users to detect and resolve merge conflicts.
+  Fig. :ref:`fig-merge` illustrates how two Scisheets can be merged into an individual spreadsheet.
+  Our thinking is that name conflicts will be handled in a manner similar to that used in ``pandas`` with ``join`` operations.
-In addition to having a code based implementation to solve merge conflicts, we intend to develop a visual way for users to approve or deny merge conflicts within the Scisheet itself.
-Fig. :ref:`fig-merge` shows how two Scisheets can be merged into an individual spreadsheet.
-This implementation will be similar to the `nbdime` package developed for merging and differcing Jupyter notebooks [NBDIME].
+  Our implementation will likely be similar to the `nbdime` package developed for merging and differencing Jupyter notebooks [NBDIME].

   .. figure:: spreadsheet_merge.png